darraghoriordan/darragh-oriordan-com/src/pages/2020/07/12/semantic-version-node-azure-devops/index.md

 ## Bumping versions based on commit message

 When your CI tool builds a new change you can have it set the version before you package the code artifacts.
-For this we use a package called `semantic-version` in our CI step.
+For this we use a package called `semantic-release` in our CI step.

 This setup means installing the following libraries